magit/emacsql/README.md

     *     /     %     +     -     <<    >>    &
     |     <     <=    >     >=    =     !=
-    is    like  glob  and   or
+    is    like  glob  and   or    in

 The `<=` and `>=` operators accept 2 or 3 operands, transforming into
 a SQL `_ BETWEEN _ AND _` operator as appropriate.